grc-iit/ChronoLog/README.md

 ### Install ChronoLog dependencies

-Currently, most of the dependencies are listed in `spack.yaml` and can be installed via Spack.
+Currently, most of the dependencies are listed in `spack.yaml` and can be installed via Spack. `gcc` and `g++` will be needed to build ChronoLog.

 A Spack environment needs to be created and activated using the following commands.
 When the environment is activated, a shell prompt `[ChronoLog]` will pop up.
 ```